21 Rustic Bedroom Decor Ideas That Tell Your Story

 Ground Your Design with an Earthy Color Palette

-6. Pile on the Texture with Layered Natural Textiles
+6. Pile on the Texture with Natural Fabrics

 Rustic bedroom featuring an earthy color palette with greige walls, wood furniture, and bedding in shades of cream, beige, brown, and moss green.